stanford-esrg/lzr/README.md

 #### Caveats for specific features
 Acking Firewall Filtering (-haf): If a host responds both on the expected port and on the random ephemeral port, whichever response comes first will dictate whether the host is marked as having an ACKing firewall.

-Scanning a custom list of services (-sendSYNs): A sending rate feature has not yet been implemented and therefore all SYNs will be sent at once.
-Please be careful when using this option to not overload the network.

 ## LZR's Algorithm